It is a one-to-one, non-judgemental relationship where you volunteer your time to support and encourage someone.

 If you have a strong connection to or live in the Greater Manchester area, then look no further!

 Complete our online self-referral form and we will be in touch, to offer you a match.

 There are many services that offer befriending.
 Unfortunately, services for befriending are in demand and at times have a waiting list, depending upon the area in which you live.

-If you're looking to find someone you know a befriender, then please ensure that you have the persons consent before you pass on their details and complete our online third-party referral form, providing the person you are referring lives in or has a strong connection to the Little Hulton area.
+If you're looking to find someone you know a befriender, then please ensure that you have the persons consent before you pass on their details and complete our online third-party referral form, providing the person you are referring lives in or has a strong connection to the Greater Manchester area.